Policy on Conflicts of Interest and Corporate Opportunities

 Personal data shall be collected and maintained in a confidential way that ensures that the data is accessible only in accordance with applicable law and only to those individuals with a legitimate business need to know the data.

-All employees have the right to be treated with respect and dignity and to work in an environment free from all forms of unlawful employment discrimination, including sexual harassment and harassment based on race, color, national origin, ancestry, nationality, citizenship, religion, age, sexual orientation, disability, veteran's status or any other characteristic protected by law.
-It is, therefore, Crown's policy that unlawful discrimination, including harassment in any of these forms, of employees by their supervisors or co-workers is strictly prohibited.
-Such conduct will not be tolerated and should be reported promptly as outlined in this policy.
+All employees have the right to be treated with respect and dignity, and thus to work in an environment free from all forms of unlawful employment discrimination, including sexual harassment and harassment based on race, color, national origin, ancestry, nationality, citizenship, religion, age, sex, gender, sexual orientation, gender identity or expression, physical or mental disability, genetic information, uniformed service, veteran's status or any other characteristic protected by applicable law, ordinance or regulation.
+It is, therefore, Crown's policy that unlawful discrimination, including harassment in any of these forms, of employees by their supervisors, co-workers, vendors or customers is strictly prohibited.
+Such conduct neither is nor will be tolerated and should be reported promptly as outlined in this policy.
 It is also Crown's policy not to discriminate against any applicants for employment on any of the bases described above.

 For purposes of this policy, harassment is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual for any of the reasons listed above and that: